-This is where you can have a look at some of our fine old Scottish sayings that go back not only to grandma’s day, but for generations beyond.
-And you can add your own.
+Here you can have a look at some of our fine old Scottish sayings that go back not only to grandma’s day, but for generations beyond.
+Also some that are not so old.

-Most of them are not used anymore, and maybe that’s just as well as they can even confuse some Scots, depending which part of the country you’re in.
-The Scottish dialect can vary so much, from The Highlands to South Ayrshire, and from East to West, so in different parts of the country, different words can mean the same thing.
+Some of them are not used much now.
+Maybe that’s just as well as they can even confuse some Scots, depending which part of the country you’re in.
+The Scottish dialect can vary so much, from The Highlands to South Ayrshire, and from East to West, so in different parts of the country, different words can actually mean the same thing.

 If you understand that, you’re halfway there!
-Most Scots tend to use slang occasionally and think nothing of it.
-It’s when you read some you see how funny they are.
+Most Scots tend to use slang words occasionally and think nothing of it.
+It’s only when you read some you see how funny they are.
+Take a look at some of the old Scottish sayings, some not so old, Scottish words, and slang…

 - I’ll gie ye a skelpit lug! – I’ll give you a slap on the ear.